ColinKennedy/ways/docs/why.rst

 Dealing With Revised Projects
 -----------------------------

-You're working on a tool that publishes rendered images to a database.
+Imagine that you're working on a tool that publishes images to a database.
 Because you were only working for yourself, you made a function to parse your path:

 (Example path:
 "/jobs/{JOB}/{SCENE}/{SHOT}/elements/{NAME}/{VERSION}/{LAYER}/{SEQUENCE_NAME}"